cloudflare/cloudflare-docs/content/fundamentals/setup/manage-domains/connect-your-domain.md

 ## Domain configurations

-When you connect your domain to Cloudflare, it is assigned a set of default configurations for our [application services](/products/?product-group=Application+performance%2CApplication+security%2CCloudflare+essentials), based on the domain [plan](https://www.cloudflare.com/plans/).
+When you connect your domain to Cloudflare, a set of default configurations is generated for our [application services](/products/?product-group=Application+performance%2CApplication+security%2CCloudflare+essentials), based on the domain [plan](https://www.cloudflare.com/plans/).
 These services determine how Cloudflare treats traffic for your domain.

-Your configurations only affect live traffic: when your domain's status is active and your traffic is [proxied](#proxy-eligibility), by enabling the proxy status on the DNS records for the hostnames you want to proxy through Cloudflare's network.
+Your configurations only affect live traffic, when your domain's status is [**active**](/fundamentals/setup/manage-domains/connect-your-domain/#activating-your-domain) and its traffic is [**proxied**](#proxy-eligibility).
+Your configurations can be altered prior to activating or enabling the proxy status on the DNS records for the hostnames you want to proxy.

-Some services can be set at the account-level (if available in your plan), which affect all domains under your account, such as the [Web Application Firewall (WAF)](/waf/).

 Use the Cloudflare dashboard or [API](/api/) to modify, test, or [version](/version-management/) your configuration.

-{{<Aside>}}
+{{<Aside header="Account-level configurations">}}
+Some configurations can be set at the account-level (if available in your plan), which are applied to all domains under your account, such as the [Web Application Firewall (WAF)](/waf/).

 Account-level configurations are processed before domain-level services.
 Refer to [Traffic sequence](https://blog.cloudflare.com/traffic-sequence-which-product-runs-first) to learn more.
 {{</Aside>}}

 ## Activating your domain

 In a full setup, your domain will be pending until you update its nameservers at your domain registrar with the assigned Cloudflare nameservers.
-This step is essential for two reasons.
-First, to inform DNS resolvers that your traffic should route through Cloudflare and second, to verify that you own the domain.
-Only the owner or administrator of a domain has access to its registrar and the ability to change the domains nameservers.
+This step is essential for two reasons:
+1. First, to inform DNS resolvers that your traffic should route through Cloudflare
+2. And second, to verify that you are the domains owner.
+Only the owner or administrator of a domain can access  its registrar and change its nameservers.

 {{<Aside>}}
 Note: The activation process involves different steps if you are using a [secondary DNS](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/) or [partial (CNAME) setup](/dns/zone-setups/partial-setup/).
 {{</Aside>}}

 Registrars take up to 24 hours to process nameserver changes (quicker in most cases).
 You will receive an email when your domain becomes active.
 While your domain is pending, your `HTTP/S` traffic is not live, but Cloudflare will respond to DNS queries on your assigned nameservers.

+By activating your domain in full mode, your traffic will immediately start using [Cloudflare's DNS services](/fundamentals/concepts/how-cloudflare-works/#how-cloudflare-handles-dns-queries), so it's important to review how to avoid downtime and what [proxying traffic](/fundamentals/concepts/how-cloudflare-works/#proxying-traffic) means.

 ## Avoiding downtime